Battle of Gedo: October 11, 2012

 Columns of armoured vehicles and military pick-up trucks carrying fresh Ethiopian troops have reportedly reached Somalia's border town of Luq located in Gedo province.
 Somali National Army (SNA) commanders in the area say the Ethiopian troops set up military bases on the suburbs of the town, where they are planning major offensive against the remaining towns and locations controlled by al Qaeda-linked militants of Al-Shabaab.

 October 15, 2012

 Al-Shabaab fighters have been reported to making their last preparation to defend Bardera district of Gedo region in southern Somalia from the allied forces led by the Somali Military.

 October 29, 2012

-The government has declared Luq town, Gedo region, and its environ safe and secure and urged aid agencies to open their offices in the area.
+The government has declared Luq town, Gedo region, and its environment safe and secure and urged aid agencies to open their offices in the area.
 Area district commissioner Abdullahi Kuredow said security in the district has been bolstered and now reliable.
 He said Somali forces backed by Ethiopian troops and their allied Ahlu Sunna militias are now in full control of the entire district.